 3) You’re ready to send, but armed with little functionality to automate, optimize, or personalize; while most software claims to provide responsive templates, there’s no guarantee that your email will appear as intended on your recipients’ mobile devices.

 Today, this simplistic process leaves much to be desired if we want to forge the kinds of personal relationships that go beyond intrusive marketing.

 Four Steps to Avoid Mobile Email Catastrophes

 Previously, I wrote about the stages of launching an email campaign.
 Now, let’s dive into ways you can elude common mistakes that can completely derail your mobile-first email campaign.

 Step 1: Write an Irresistible Subject and Preview

-The contest for consumer attention begins when your email lands in their inbox (along with potentially dosens or hundreds of others).
+The contest for consumer attention begins when your email lands in their inbox (along with potentially dozens or hundreds of others).

 When a mobile user grabs their phone to check their messages, the first thing they see is often a lock screen notification.
-This is the marketer’s first and most critical opportunity to deliver a message so powerful that the recipient won’t be able to resist reading it immediately.
+This is the marketer’s first and most critical opportunity to .

 The notification will always consist of the sender’s name, a subject, and the “preview”.